BLOG ABOUT BOOKS

 the Schuylkill Monster: A Novel of Phoenixville in 1978

 Portrait: A Novel of Phoenxville during World War II

 Rainbow in the Sky

 Originally from the New York metropolitan area, June currently lives near Valley Forge Park in Pennsylvania with her constant and loving companions, FrankieBernard and Sebastian Cat.
 She

-is currently working on her first novel.
+is currently working on her sixth novel.